 The application is being used daily by 158 million people; every day they're sending about 2.5 billion snaps - photos or short videos.
 A typical user opens Snapchat 18 times a day.

 And the main app audience is from 18 to 34 years old.
-The most active users are ones under 25 years old - they visit Snapchat more than twenty times a day and spend about half an hour in the application.
+The most active users are those under 25 years old - they visit Snapchat more than twenty times a day and spend about half an hour on the application.

 So, your rule number one: wanna create an app similar to Snapchat, try to find your niche, we mean - define a unique Target Audience.